MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

 \subsubsection{Local Planning}

-As the robots utilize different modes and methods of locomotion, the local planner components are adapted to allow the optimal utilization of each platform's capabilities. \paragraph{ANYmal~D} The three ANYmals use the Field Local Planner~\cite{mattamala_efficient_2022, noauthor_ori-drsfield_local_planner_2025}, which optimizes local paths using a 2.5D elevation map.
+As the robots utilize different modes and methods of locomotion, the local planner components are adapted to allow the optimal utilization of each platform's capabilities. \paragraph{ANYmal~D} The three ANYmals use the Field Local Planner~\cite{mattamala_efficient_2022, noauthor_ori-drsfield_local_planner_2025}, which optimizes local paths using the ANYmals 2.5D local elevation map.
 This map is built from~\gls{lidar} and depth camera data.
 Leveraging the onboard GPUs, for \anontext{Dodo}{ANYmal~1} and \anontext{Donkey}{ANYmal~3}, elevation maps are produced with the GPU-accelerated Elevation Mapping Cupy framework~\cite{miki_elevation_2022, erni_mem_2023, noauthor_leggedroboticselevation_mapping_cupy_2025}, while \anontext{Dilly}{ANYmal~2} relies on ANYbotics’ Near Field Mapping system.
+This is unrelated to the global 3D map used for the global navigation.

 From the elevation map, the local planner derives a Signed Distance Field (SDF) for obstacle avoidance and a Geodesic Distance Field (GDF) for goal-directed motion.
-The fields are fused using Riemannian Motion Policies (RMP), enabling the robot to walk to the look-ahead goal point while avoiding obstacles.
+The fields are fused using Riemannian Motion Policies (RMP), enabling the robot to walk to the lookahead goal point while avoiding obstacles.
 The motion commands are generated at \SI{10}{Hz}, ensuring fast and responsive local navigation and allowing the robot to replan around dynamic obstacles, including other team members. \paragraph{Spot} On Spot, the proprietary local planner is used and integrates seamlessly with the rest of the navigation stack.
 For this, a close target pose is sampled from the global path and converted into a valid input for the Spot API.
 Subsequently, the local planner guides the robot toward this intermediate target pose while avoiding obstacles.
 As the system is proprietary to Boston Dynamics, we are not able to provide additional details. \paragraph{Husky} Husky utilizes the global planner NavPi for both local and global planning~\cite{grosse_besselmann_navpi_2024}.
 As with the other robots, a local lookahead goal is selected and given to the planner.
 The planner creates multiple directional fields, which provide the most suitable possible path towards the intermediate goal while avoiding obstacles.